kineticstoolkit/kineticstoolkit_doc/html/_sources/python_dicts_creating_accessing.md

 dict_of_anything.keys()
 ```

-or we can test if the dict contains a certain key using the `in` keyword:
+or we can test if the dictionary contains a certain key using the `in` keyword:

 ```{code-cell} ipython3
 print(1 in dict_of_anything)